 Our neighborhood is identifiable, eclectic, accessible to the downtown with a small town ambiance, charming historic structures, homes, restaurants and amenities.

 Your voice needs to be heard!
-The deadline for sending comments to the city planner is Sept 16!
 It is important you voice your concerns to the city and elected officials.

 This potential project location is the block bounded by North Nevada Ave, East Dale Street, North Tejon Street and East Cache la Poudre Street.